Marjona6/not-just-luck-thinkful-full-stack-capstone/README.md

 * Refer back to these compliments (that help them to see that they are qualified and skilled) by viewing the "Bank."
 * Change password
 * Update email address

-The relevant user stories are:
-* As a user, I want to see motivational quotes on my homepage so that I can feel more motivated.
-* As a user, I want to change or reset my password so that it can be secure or in case I forget it.
-* As a user, I want to be able to update my email address or username in case it changes or I want it to change.
-* As a user, I want to upload compliments that have been paid to me by friends, colleagues, bosses, etc. so that I can refer back to them later when I feel like an "impostor."
-* As a user, I want to refer back to and view the compliments I have entered into the system so that I can become more motivated and confident about my skills and abilities.